 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

 Next, we find pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
 Aside from the usual benefits of fiber, this agricultural by-product provides no other nutritional value to a dog.

 We also note this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 And lastly, this recipe includes selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

-Judging by its ingredients alone, Nutram Ideal Solution dog food looks like an above-average dry product.
+Based on its ingredients alone, Nutram Ideal Solution Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 29% and a mean fat level of 12%.
 Together, these figures suggest a carbohydrate content of 51% for the overall product line.

-Even when you consider the protein-boosting effect of the flaxseed and alfalfa, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and alfalfa, this looks like the profile of a kibble containing a significant amount of meat.

-Nutram Ideal Solution is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Nutram Ideal Solution is a grain-inclusive dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.